Nearly 50 years ago, the U.S. Supreme Court ruled on Roe v. Wade, a decision that created a constitutional right to abortion.

 With all the publicity of Roe, there is still a lot of confusion and misinformation about how and why the ruling was made, the other cases surrounding it, why it is so important, and what would truly happen if the ruling were overturned.

-What is Roe v.
+What was abortion law before Roe v.
 Wade?

 “We need not resolve the difficult question of when life begins.
 When those trained in the respective disciplines of medicine, philosophy, and theology are unable to arrive at any consensus, the judiciary, at this point in the development of man’s knowledge, is not in a position to speculate as to the answer.” [p160]

 This reasoning is eerily similar to the Court’s rationale for slavery, when they refused to acknowledge the personhood of African Americans.